 Carnegie Mellon University campus map and parking info

-REGISTRATION DEADLINE: Friday, October 25, 2019.
-List of tools and supplies will be emailed to paid registrants.
+Confirmation of registration payment and listing of tools and supplies will be sent to paid registrants.